-Have you heard the expression, "once in a blue Moon," and wondered what it means?
+Have you heard the expression, "once in a Blue Moon," and wondered what it means?
 Does the Moon really turn blue?
 Does this only happen once every couple of hundred or thousand years?
-Well, the answer is no and no. But it IS happening in July 2015.
+Well, the answer is no and no. But it IS happening in May 2016.

 So why is there an extra Full Moon?
 It's simply because the solar calendar has about 11 more days than the lunar calendar, and after a few years all those extra days build up to the point where there's an extra Full Moon.

-In July of 2015, the first Full Moon happened in Capricorn on July 1, and the second Full Moon, in Aquarius, the Blue Moon, occurs on July 31.
-There won't be another blue Moon like this again until 2018.
+In spring of 2016, there are four Full Moons, making the Full Moon in Sagittarius on May 21 the "extra" Moon -- the Blue mMoon.
+There won't be another Blue Moon like this again until 2019.

 Full Moons are emotionally charged, so any time there are two Full Moons in one month it means that month could be an emotional roller coaster for some people.
 Thank goodness it only happens once in a Blue Moon!